ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/toll-free-sms-vs-local-numbers.md

 ## Ordering and Provisioning High Volume SMS Numbers

 To use High Volume SMS, you must have one or more phone numbers configured for it.
-RingCentral SMS-enabled phone numbers can be configured for either Low Volume (P2P) or High Volume (A2P) SMS, and one type can be configured for the other, but a number cannot be both at the same time.
+RingCentral SMS-enabled phone numbers can be configured for either Low Volume (P2P) or High Volume (A2P) SMS, and can be switched back and forth, but a number cannot be both at the same time.

 If you don't have a number already, log into the [Account Portal](https://service.ringcentral.com) and navigate to the following location to purchase a new number.